 The most common causes of pedestrian accidents that our Phoenix pedestrian accident lawyer has seen vary by the party that is at fault:

 We will investigate your accident and collect evidence of negligence to prove the driver is at fault.
 Our experienced Phoenix pedestrian accident attorney represents the injured throughout Arizona – and always at reduced fees.
-Call our local law firm at (480) 498-8998 or contact us online to schedule a free consultation.
+Whether you need a Phoenix or Chandler pedestrian accident lawyer, call our local law firm at (480) 498-8998 or contact us online to schedule a free consultation.